IndiPHARM-CPTL/PopulationPKModels-datahub/T2DM/README.md

 Columbia University Irving Medical Center
-Clinical Pharmacology and Toxicology Laboratory
+Clinical Pharmacology and Toxicology Laboratory CPTL@cumc.columbia.edu
 ---

 ## Disclaimer

-The models contained in this repository are reconstructions of published pharmacokinetic models and are provided for research purposes.
-Model performance may depend on the population, assay, formulation, dosing regimen, covariates, and assumptions of the original study.
+The models in this repository are reconstructions of published pharmacokinetic models and are provided for research purposes only.

-Clinical decisions should not be based solely on simulations generated from this repository.